 Carbide Inserts for Milling

 Like other industries, carbide inserts are also used in the milling industry.
 They solve every conceivable application problem.
 These carbide inserts include ball nose carbide inserts, high feed carbide inserts, toroid carbide inserts, backdraft carbide inserts, and flat bottom carbide inserts.
-All these carbide inserts solve specific problems in
+All these carbide inserts solve specific problems in the milling industry.

 Aluminum is the preferred mold material in the milling industry for some segments.
 These metal removal rates are as high as eight to ten times faster than machining steel.